OpenZeppelin/cairo-contracts/docs/Account.md

 ### Signer

-The Signer is responsible for creating a transaction signature with the user's private key for a given transaction.
-This implementation utilizes [Nile's Signer](https://github.com/OpenZeppelin/nile/blob/main/src/nile/signer.py) class to create transaction signatures through the Signer method `sign_transaction`.
+The signer is responsible for creating a transaction signature with the user's private key for a given transaction.
+This implementation utilizes [Nile's Signer](https://github.com/OpenZeppelin/nile/blob/main/src/nile/signer.py) class to create transaction signatures through the `Signer` method `sign_transaction`.

 `sign_transaction` expects the following parameters per transaction: